cyclic-software/docs/docs/overview/architecture.md

 ### Fail visibly

 When errors happen we should show the error message, stack trace, or known bug.
-This could mean we need to email the user or tell the world on on X (formerly known as Twitter).
+This could mean we need to email the user or tell the world on X (formerly known as Twitter).

 ### Right to repair